CreatCodeBuild/CarND-Advanced-Lane-Lines/README.md

 Bascially, I have a callback function which calls above individually routines one by one.
 This callback function is passed into a video process function that process a video frame by frame treating each frame an independent image.
 Moviepy is the module of choice.

-There are 3 versions of final output:
+There are 4 versions of final output:
+0. project_video_out.mp4
 1. project_video_out_v1.mp4
 2. project_video_out_v2.mp4
 3. project_video_out_v3.mp4

+Only project_video_out.mp4 has the center offset.
+Please use project_video_out.mp4 as the final reference.

 v1 treats each frame as a new image and search the entire image for peaks, which cause some unstable result if the color of the road changes suddently.
 (A peak signal is just a rapid change of color.
 Therefore, v1 mistakes such a such as a lane line)